Automating Metrology Data on Machining Centers:

 Metrology is the most relevant information about the machined parts—and having control over this data, easily creating it, converting it into meaningful parameters and distributing it to systems where they are needed ultimately reduces the cost to make these parts.
 The benefits are realized at each stage of the part-making process:

 - In-Process: There are many variables that may affect the finished part quality during the machining process.
 As discussed, cutting tool wear—as well as the actual cutting tool shape under pressure during the cut process—affects how the part form will be generated.
 Although there are other methods of calculating the tool wear and offsets, these are static methods and do not include the tool deformation under cutting pressure.
 The final shape and size measurement can help calculate they dynamic tool offset for these changes.
-An automated, cut-measure-cut closed loop metrology-controlled process can achieve parts that are always in tolerance regardless of the complexity of their shapes.
+An automated , cut-measure-cut closed loop metrology-controlled process can achieve parts that are always in tolerance regardless of the complexity of their shapes.
+This can be achieved with on-machine probing.

 - Post-Process: When the part is finished, a quick inspection program can automatically run and produce a final quality control report for the part as well as store data on a server.
-Data collected by many machining centers can be visualized for how the actual manufacturing process throughout the factory is working.
+Data collected by on-machine probing can be visualized for how the actual manufacturing process throughout the factory is working.
 Intelligent algorithms that can work with the data can calculate optimum manufacturing parameters ultimately creating a factory wide artificial intelligence system.

 Trust is the foundation of all successful business relationships, and having trusted, accurate data enables delivering truth in machining.
 The potential benefits of Smart Manufacturing are great and getting started isn’t as difficult as one might fear.